Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

-Interestingly, the dependence $Q(B)$ can change with a temperature increase, provided $\tau_s$ depends on $T$.
-This takes place, for example, for the phonon-assisted spin relaxation mechanism.
+Interestingly, the dependence $Q(B)$ can change with a temperature increase, provided $\tau_s^\mathrm{T}$ depends on $T$.
+This takes place, for example, for the phonon-assisted spin relaxation mechanism, although the precise origin of $\tau_s^\mathrm{T}$ for both types of quantum dots is not fully clear so far.
 The spin relaxation speeds up with an increase of temperature, so the dependence $Q(B)$ can become flat even for $p$-type QDs.
 This explains the change of the shape of the FE signal from M-like to V-like, shown in Fig.~\ref{fig:2}.

 It is instructive to compare the SI technique with the spin noise technique~\cite{VSZRev,Oestreich-review}.
 Indeed, both give access to the Fourier transform of the spin dynamics Green's function, which can be measured for different magnetic fields.
-In fact, one can show, that the spin noise spectrum is proportional to $\Re G_{zz}(f)$~\cite{TSI}.
+In fact, one can show, that the spin noise spectrum is proportional to $\Re G_{zz}(f_m)$~\cite{TSI}.
 Thus, it is characterized by the same parameters as given in Tab.~\ref{tab:params}, but in a different way, which makes these two approaches complementary.

 To conclude, we show that the SI measurement gives access to various parameters of the spin dynamics not only of resident charge carriers but also of the photoexcited electron-hole complexes.